 The smell of acrid dweba droppings was strong enough to make Joshua grimace.

 Right outside the gate, Master Samuel drew his unicorn to a stop beside an unconscious squire who lay sprawled next to his injured horse.
 The squire was as still as a corpse and his horse convulsed with spasms, both rendered immobile by wicked sleep-inducing stingers that had been shot forth from the mouths of dwebite warriors.
 The squire had been hit between the neck and shoulder, and the horse had been struck in several places across its chest.
 Two other horses slept next to them involuntarily upon the ground.
 Their riders were absent, most certainly hard at work fighting inside the village.

 “Young Sampson…” Master Samuel shook his head as they rode away from the limp squire.
 “He won’t become a knight today.
 Better if it was you who had been poisoned than him.”

 It was at this point that Joshua gritted his teeth and swore he would kill at least two–

 No, three dweba today.
 I’ll prove Master Samuel wrong, he told himself.

 Immediately upon entering the gate, the unicorn trampled a wounded dwebite warrior, crushing its chest and head straight into the ground.
 In the midst of the fray, Master Samuel halted the steed and surveyed their surroundings.

 Dark smoke wafted from burning buildings.
 Violet dweba blood painted the grass and cobblestones.
-Squires protected by chainmail slaughtered dweba workers, while fully armored knights battled the warriors.
+Squires that wore red tunics and chainmail slaughtered dweba workers, while fully armored knights battled the warriors.

 Joshua scanned the perimeter, searching for his prey.
 He saw two worker dweba advance upon a squire, but they were dispatched quickly, the short blade-like bones of their exoskeletons no match for the boy’s sword and shield.
 He saw a warrior dwebite drive a spear through the calf of a squire and latch onto his helmet with its pincers, trapping his head in a vice as dark blood spilled from the boy’s wound.